Jelly-falls: Decomposition

 With increased populations and blooms becoming more common, with favorable conditions and a lack of other filter feeders in the area to consume plankton, environments with jellies present will have carbon pumps be more primarily supplied with jelly-falls.
 This could lead to issues of habitats with established biological pumps succumbing to nonequilibrium as the presence of jellies would change the food web as well as changes to the amount of carbon deposited into the sediment.

 Finally, decomposition is aided by the microbial community.
 In a case study on the Black Sea, the number of bacteria increased in the presence of jelly-falls, and the bacteria were shown to preferentially use nitrogen released from decaying jelly carcasses while mostly leaving carbon.
 In a study conducted by Andrew Sweetman in 2016, it was discovered using core samples of the sediment in Norwegian fjords, the presence of jelly-falls significantly impacted the biochemical process of these benthic communities.
 Bacteria consume jelly carcasses rapidly, removing opportunities of acquiring sustenance for bottoming feeding macrofauna, which has impacts traveling up the trophic levels.
 In addition, with the exclusion of scavengers, jelly-falls develop a white layer of bacteria over the decaying carcasses and emit a black residue over the surrounding area, which is from sulfide.
 This high level of microbial activity requires a lot of oxygen, which can lead zones around jelly-falls to become hypoxic and inhospitable to larger scavengers.
 By providing abundant nutrients and surfaces for bacterial colonization and interactions, jelly-falls can also be hotspots for the transmission of antimicrobial resistance genes among marine bacterial communities.

+Global scale and biogeochemical fingerprint

+Gelatinous zooplankton has substantial global biomass.
+Estimates are derived from net tows and optical surveys that indicate jellyfish, salps, and other gelatinous organisms contribute significantly to the total zooplankton carbon from all ocean basins.
+The geographic variation of biomass is primarily controlled by temperature and water column stability.
+Highest concentrations of biomass are observed in coastal upwelling zones, polar regions, and areas that have high seasonal productivity.
+The small fluctuations of gelatinous zooplankton on a daily basis could produce a flux of particulate organic carbon comparable to that of non-gelatinous detritus like phytoplankton blooms.